The Scotsman who scored Barcelona's first goal

 Last updated on .From the section Football

-Lionel Messi became a worldwide superstar on his way to scoring a record 672 goals for Barcelona, but did you know a Scotsman scored the first competitive goal in the La Liga club's history?
+Lionel Messi became a worldwide superstar on his way to scoring a record 672 goals for Barcelona, but did you know a Scotsman scored the club's first competitive goal?

 George 'Geordie' Girvan's name is forever etched in the La Liga club's history books for hitting the net in the newly inaugurated 1900-01 Copa Macaya, an early iteration of the Copa del Rey.